aktos-io/aktos-dcs-python/TESTS.md

     * run foo.py on machine A (without ProxyActor parameter)
     * run bar.py on machine B (without ProxyActor parameter)
     * see foo.py and bar.py can message eachother.

+7. detect multiple local IP addresses but prevent from duplicate messages

+    * setup additional addresses to machine A and machine B
+    * see you have more than 1 address on machine
+    * see you could ping machine A to B and B to A via each of their addresses
+    * run test#6
+    * see messages are the same as in test#6